Marketplace payments: The complete guide

 How do marketplace payments work?

 Marketplace payments are about as complicated as online payments can get.
-On the high level, the payment flow consists of five steps:
+On the high level, the flow consists of five steps:

 1. Seller onboarding